baselinrhq/baselinr/README.md

 Baselinr is in early alpha.
 The core profiling, drift detection, and UI are functional and tested, but we're still iterating on the API and adding features.

-**Open-source commitment:** All features we build will remain open-source.
-No premium tiers, no feature gates—just better data quality monitoring for everyone.
+**Free and open-source commitment:** All features we build will remain free and open-source.
+No premium tiers, no feature gates, no paywalls—just better data quality monitoring for everyone.

 **What works well today:**
 - Data profiling with 20+ metrics